devmunro/otterlightstore/README.md

 This file includes:

-*A basic store with example initial state
+* A basic store with example initial state
-*Setup for your React components to use the store *Example usage of helpers like toggling booleans and updating arrays
+* Setup for your React components to use the store

-or
+* Example usage of helpers like toggling booleans and updating arrays

 ### 1b\.
 Create your store